What is PROM?

 Most commonly, the pressure of contractions causes the membranes to finally give way at the weak spot, but occasionally this can happen before contractions begin (Moore et al., 2006).

 Induction versus Waiting for Labor

-When a woman’s water breaks before labor at term, one of the most important questions she will face is whether to induce labor or wait for labor to start on its own.
+When someone’s water breaks before labor at term, one of the most important questions they will face is whether to induce labor or wait for labor to start on its own.

 Waiting for labor to start on its own is called “expectant management.”

 Starting labor artificially with induction is called “active management.”

 Many researchers have tried to compare the risks and benefits of induction versus expectant management.